IT employees rue lesser pay hike even as companies show good growth

 At the entry level, salaries have been static for the past 10 years.
 Experts say the trend will continue, or become worse in 2019.

-Many employees of Capgemini, one of the largest IT services and consulting companies, took to Twitter to vent their frustration saying that increment for them has either been nil or even negative.
+Many of the employees of Capgemini, one of the largest IT services and consulting companies, took to Twitter to vent their frustration saying that increment for them has either been nil or even negative.

 “I have been with the company for more than two years.
 Last year also the increment was not so great but this year it was a bolt out of the blue.
 They have sent me the letter which stated ‘we are pleased to inform you that your salary has been increased to’ with a figure which was actually Re1 lesser than my earlier cost to company,” said a furious Capgemini employee, who did not wish to be named.